MAdriaansens/Phylogeny_of_CPA/Step2_homology_search/README.md

   We now parse both the HMMscan and HMMalign and retrieve only the sequence ids who pass both, this is done using Parse_All_antiporter_hits....py.

- This script requires the HMMscan and HMMalign of CPA, NhaB, NhaC, and NhaD from step 5 and 6.
-As well as the metadata.tsv file of all three taxonomic domains.
+**This script requires the HMMscan and HMMalign of CPA, NhaB, NhaC, and NhaD from step 5 and 6.
+As well as the metadata.tsv file of all three taxonomic domains.**

- Output is a .tsv file where eache entry per metadata file (if they are a representative) has an entry and how many CPA/NhaB/NhaC and NhaD they got.
+**Output is a .tsv file where each entry per metadata file (if they are a representative) has an entry and how many CPA/NhaB/NhaC and NhaD they got.**

  This is done using the unique taxonomy id attached to the protein id and present per entry in the metadata file.
  This script then outputs the .fasta file of CPA but only of the PF00999 HMMaligned sequences, this will be used later down the line in tree inference.

-  FL sequences of CPA and everything else:
+**FL sequences of CPA and everything else:**
-  While I did it differently I added a bit of code so you can retrieve the fl directly from this script.
-Using this and the HMMscan output I just ran a quick and easy jupyter note book script which retrieved all the fl for eukarya and archaea.
-The full length CPA sequences will be used for secondary domain detection.

-  [In a later iteration I also did the same thing for the fl of the NhaB/NhaC/NhaD, however these are not used in any downstream application]

-  It is also possible to run a script called Parse_stockholm_fl_filter.py which does what the original does but retrieves the full length sequences.
-  If you know python and now how to parse a .json, fasta or .tsv file I assume you fill manage to retrieve the fl regardless.
+In this directory a set of scripts is available for full length of the HMMalign and any set of .....
+[Fl of NhaB/NhaC/NhaD have no downstream application and are just made available as a resource.]

+_For how I retrieved full length of CPAs check: output/write_fl_cpa_seq_